tseibel/tseibel.github.io/content/pages/home.md

-Title: Welcome
+Title: Home
 Date: 07/31/2024
 Author: tseibel
 Tags: homepage

 ## Welcome To My Website!

-This website serves as an aggregator of personal projects and interests.
+This site serves as an aggregator of personal projects and interests.